wallacemaxters/wallacemaxters.github.io/_drafts/como-rodar-o-php-artisan-tinker-no-lumen.md

 - lumen
 sitemap: true
 image: "/uploads/lumen.png"
-excerpt: php artisan tinker não funciona no Lumen
+excerpt: Aprenda a resolver o erro 'Command "tinker" is not defined' no Lumen.

 ---
 As vezes estamos acostumado a utilizar os comandos do Laravel e, de repente, sentimos falta de algum deles no Lumen.